 One of the tax attributes of an S-Corporation over other forms of tax entities is the ability to reduce the overall tax obligation.
 Naturally the lower the overall tax requirement the more profit generated for the owner(s).
 The S-Corporation allows an owner to reduce their tax responsibility via the compensation package assigned to the owner.

-Covers the Code and regulations as they address the payroll and payroll related taxes.
-From the application process to the filing of reports, this section explains this in detail.
+Employment taxation covers the Federal Code and regulations as they address payroll and payroll related taxes.
+From the application process to the filing of reports, this section explains this in great detail.

 The Internal Revenue Service promulgates rules and regulations concerning the employment status of workers.
 In general, workers are classed as W-2 employees and certain tests must be met to have the worker classed as a 1099 subcontractor.
 All 1099 subcontractors should be issued a Form 1099 in January of each year for the prior calendar year of services.
 This article describes the general tests that must be met for the worker to be considered a 1099 subcontractor.

 Federal Unemployment Tax Act or FUTA for short is a part of the Internal Revenue Code and is an employer tax on wages paid to employees.
 It is used to fund unemployment benefits.
 The tax is paid on the first $7,000 of wages paid to every employee.
 It is reported via Form 940 https://businessecon.org/resources/.
 The Form must be filed and all taxes paid by January 31, 2021.

 Form 941 is the employer’s quarterly federal tax return.
 It reports how much federal income taxes were withheld; Social Security taxes and Medicare taxes that are due and how much was paid in deposits to the Internal Revenue Service.
 The report is filed every three months for each of the four calendar quarters.